-where Y{jt} is an outcome for grid point j in six-month period t.
-The primary outcomes considered below are a dummy variable equal to one if any households near grid point j called to use the platform in time period t, and a count variable with the number of household requests.
-I additionally analyze separately the number of first time and repeat users of the platform.
-T_j is a dummy equal to one for treated grid point neighborhoods and zero for non-treated grid point neighborhoods.
-In my preferred specification, I include grid point fixed effects (η_j) to account for neighborhood-level, time-invariant differences in use of mechanized desludging due to location, neighborhood accessibility, and baseline wealth.
-I additionally include time period fixed effects λ_t .
-Standard errors ε_j are clustered at the grid point level.
-The coefficients of interest, β_k , capture the within-period difference in adoption in the neighborhoods of treated grid-points relative to non-treated grid points after accounting for time invariant neighborhood characteristics.
+household requests.
+I additionally analyze separately the number of first time and repeat users of the platform. $T_j$ is a dummy equal to one for treated grid point neighborhoods and zero for non-treated grid point neighborhoods.
+In my preferred specification, I include grid point fixed effects $(\eta_j)$ to account for potential neighborhood-level, time-invariant differences in use of mechanized desludging due to location, neighborhood accessibility, and baseline wealth.
+I additionally include time period fixed effects $\lambda_t$ .
+Standard errors $\epsilon_j$ are clustered at the grid point level to account for serial autocorrelation.
+The coefficients of interest, $\beta_k$ , capture the within-period difference in adoption in the neighborhoods of treated gridpoints relative to non-treated grid points after accounting for time invariant neighborhood characteristics.

-Identification of the β_k coefficients rests primarily on the assumption that there are not time-varying differential changes in treated and non-treated neighborhoods that are unrelated to the subsidy program I study.
+Identification of the $\beta_k$ coefficients rests primarily on the assumption that there are not time-varying differential changes in treated and non-treated neighborhoods that are unrelated to the subsidy program I study.
 This is a plausible assumption given that the neighborhoods I study are quite small, with a radius of 100m.
-The popular definition of neighborhoods in Dakar is typically larger, as are the smallest formal administrative units, and these do not correspond in any consistent way to the grid point neighborhoods I study.
-Additionally, I assume that a given grid point's assignment to participate in the experiment of Lipscomb and Schechter (2018) was as-good-as-random, conditional on the sampling methodology described above to identify study areas.17 In essence, the fact that one set of
+The popular definition of neighborhoods in Dakar is typically much larger, as are the smallest formal administrative units, and these do not correspond in any consistent way to the grid point neighborhoods I study.
+Additionally, I assume that a given grid point's assignment to participate in the experiment of Lipscomb and Schechter (2018) was as-good-as-random, conditional on the sampling methodology described above to identify study areas.
+In essence, I assume the fact that one set of grid points was assigned to the LS subsidies and the other was only used for the companion survey is exogenous to any characteristics of these two sets of grid points.